coder/code-server/docs/FAQ.md

 ## What's the difference between code-server and OpenVSCode-Server?

 code-server and OpenVSCode-Server both allow you to access VS Code via a browser.
-The two projects also use their own [forks of VS Code](https://github.com/coder/vscode) to leverage modern VS Code APIs and stay up to date with the upsteam version.
+OpenVSCode-Server is a direct fork of VS Code with changes comitted directly while code-server pulls VS Code in via a submodule and makes changes via patch files.

 However, OpenVSCode-Server is scoped at only making VS Code available as-is in the web browser. code-server contains additional changes to make the self-hosted